 The year when Singapore signed the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD).
-It is Singapore’s commitment to treat persons with disabilities equally with the rest of the community, with dignity and respect, and with access to rights.
+It is Singapore’s commitment to treating persons with disabilities equally with the rest of the community, with dignity and respect, and with access to rights.

 The Ministry of Social and Family Development (MSF) announced the Development Support Programme (DSP).
 This programme is targeted to help preschool children with mild developmental delays learning support and therapy intervention.

 Ms Chia Yong Yong, President of SPD, is the first person on a wheelchair to have a seat in parliament, as a Nominated Member of Parliament.
 A lawyer by profession, Ms Chia has peroneal muscular atrophy.

 Kindle Garden, Singapore’s first inclusive preschool opens.
 It is set up by Lien Foundation, together with the support of Asian Women’s Welfare Association (AWWA).
 It is said to be the first full-fledged inclusive pre-school here, the school allows children with special needs to learn alongside normal children.